tytydraco/yessleep/out/Is_anyone_else_itching.md

 Thank God for generic brand ointments.

-Instead of throwing the tub back into the drawer, I leave it laying on my vanity next to my hairbrush.
+Instead of throwing the tube back into the drawer, I leave it laying on my vanity next to my hairbrush.
 I know I’ll need it again later because one use is not going to stop the incessant itching of these bites— they’ll fight until their very last breath.

 Damn mosquitoes.

-The more then cream sinks into the agitated area of my skin, the more relief washed over me.
+The more the cream sinks into the agitated area of my skin, the more relief washes over me.
 The intense itching has become more of a dull throb now.
 I’m definitely able to bear it without scratching.
 Tonight I’ll probably take Benadryl so I’m not woken up by the itching either.
 I can’t stand how crazy it makes me.

 A shiver trails up my spine and I try to shake it off, making my way to the kitchen.
 Logan will be home soon from work, and I’m starving, so cooking sounds like a great way to take my mind off everything between the mosquito bites and cleaning up Logan’s messes.